-The Equal Employment Opportunity Commission (commonly referred to as the EEOC) is the agency charged with enforcing many of our federal laws prohibiting workplace discrimination in the United States.
-In recent years, the EEOC has pursued with vigour its "systemic initiative" - an agency-wide priority to strengthen its approach to investigating and litigating systemic cases.
-The EEOC has defined systemic cases as "pattern or practice, policy, or class cases where the alleged discrimination has a broad impact on an industry, profession, company or geographic area".
-The systemic initiative has been gaining steam and looks set to continue - earlier this year, the EEOC said it anticipates filing at least 20 new systemic lawsuits in 2012 and again in 2013.
+The Equal Employment Opportunity Commission (commonly referred to as the EEOC) is the agency charged with enforcing many of our federal laws prohibiting workplace discrimination.
+In recent years, the EEOC has pursued with vigor its "systemic initiative" - an agency-wide priority to strengthen its approach to investigating and litigating systemic cases.
+The EEOC has defined systemic cases as "pattern or practice, policy, or class cases where the alleged discrimination has a broad impact on an industry, profession, company or geo-graphic area."
+The systemic initiative has been gaining steam and will continue to do so - earlier this year, the EEOC said it anticipates filing at least 20 new systemic lawsuits in 2012 and again in 2013.

-This means the EEOC is bringing bigger cases, addressing broader issues, affecting more people, and getting more media attention.
+This means the EEOC is bringing bigger cases, addressing broader issues, affecting more people and getting more media attention.
 The EEOC's headline-grabbing initiative is raising the stakes for employers and heightening their interest in staying out of the EEOC's sights - defending systemic cases is costly, time-consuming, and often involves publicity.
-In this chapter, we will provide an overview of the EEOC, analyse its sweeping systemic initiative and current enforcement trends, and, through that lens, provide employers with compliance strategies to help avoid garnering the attention of the EEOC.
+In this article, we will provide an overview of the EEOC, analyze its sweeping systemic initiative and current enforcement trends and, through that lens, provide employers with compliance strategies to help avoid garnering the attention of the EEOC.

-What is the EEOC?
+What Is The EEOC?

-The EEOC is the agency responsible for administering and enforcing many federal anti-discrimination laws, including: Title VII of the Civil Rights Act of 1964; the Age Discrimination in Employment Act; the Americans with Disabilities Act; the Pregnancy Discrimination Act; the Equal Pay Act; and the Genetic Information Nondiscrimination Act.
-These laws prohibit workplace discrimination on the basis of race, colour, religion, sex, national origin, age, disability, and genetic information, as well as retaliation.
+The EEOC is the agency responsible for administering and enforcing many federal anti-discrimination laws, including Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, the Americans with Disabilities Act, the Pregnancy Discrimination Act, the Equal Pay Act and the Genetic Information Non-Discrimination Act.
+These laws prohibit workplace discrimination on the basis of race, color, religion, sex, national origin, age, disability and genetic information, as well as retaliation.

-The agency is headquartered in Washington, D.C., has 15 enforcement districts, and operates through a network of district, field, area, and local offices.
-It has authority to investigate administrative charges made against covered employers, issue findings, and pursue litigation if it finds reasonable cause to believe discrimination occurred.
-In addition to investigating charges brought by individuals, the EEOC may also issue what are called "Commissioner's Charges" on its own.
-A Commissioner's Charge is often more broad than an individual charge, and it may also be used as a basis for a lawsuit filing by the EEOC.
+The agency is headquartered in Washington, DC, has 15 enforcement districts and operates through a network of district, field, area and local offices.
+It has authority to investigate administrative charges made against covered employers, issue findings and pursue litigation if it finds reasonable cause to believe discrimination occurred.
+In addition to investigating charges brought by individuals, the EEOC may also issue what are called "Commissioner's charges" on its own.
+A Commissioner's charge is often more broad than an individual charge, and it may also be used as a basis for a lawsuit filing by the EEOC.